 - The student is placed in the appropriate ESL classes in order to improve his or her communication skills in reading, writing, speaking and listening.

-- All ESL students attend classes during the morning (Monday through Friday) at a specific time.
+- All ESL students attend classes Monday through Friday at specific times.

-- During the afternoon in the fall and winter semesters, ESL students can take advantage of various free workshops that are offered on many different topics, including conversation, American culture, keyboarding skills, etc.
+- During the fall and winter semesters, ESL students can take advantage of various free workshops that are offered on many different topics, including conversation, American culture, pronunciation, etc.

 - Students are strongly encouraged to become involved in campus activities, including the ESL Club.

 - Teachers are available to encourage, help and support student learning.